 We’ve now confirmed the dates for our next IP Inclusive Week:

 Keep an eye on our news and features and events pages for information about what’s going on.
-And of course it’s never too early to start planning your own way of marking IP Inclusive Week; we’ll be posting some ideas nearer the time.
-Also don’t forget to sign up to our “IP Inclusive Updates” mailing list so that you hear about our plans well in advance.
+And of course it’s never too early to start planning your own way of marking IP Inclusive Week; we’ll be posting some ideas nearer the time but we’d love to hear yours too.
+Also don’t forget to sign up to our “IP Inclusive Updates” mailing list so that you find out about our plans well in advance.

 Don’t miss the chance to get involved!